loosewheel/digiscreen_imager/readme.txt

+Program to convert images to digiscreen compitable images.

 This is a Windows program which does not need to be installed.
 Just unzip it.
 It runs on Linux under wine.